oracle/oci-hdfs-connector/README.md

 **Direct link to this issue**: [Potential data corruption issue with OCI HDFS Connector on binary data upload with `RefreshableOnNotAuthenticatedProvider`](https://docs.cloud.oracle.com/en-us/iaas/Content/knownissues.htm#knownissues_topic_Potential_data_corruption_with_OCI_Java_SDK_on_binary_data_upload_with_RefreshableOnNotAuthenticatedProvider_HDFS)

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License

-Copyright (c) 2016, 2020, Oracle and/or its affiliates.
+Copyright (c) 2016, 2023, Oracle and/or its affiliates.
 All rights reserved.
 This software is dual-licensed to you under the Universal Permissive License (UPL) 1.0 as shown at https://oss.oracle.com/licenses/upl or Apache License 2.0 as shown at http://www.apache.org/licenses/LICENSE-2.0.
 You may choose either license.